Prosperous-Dibakoane/Prosperous-Dibakoane/README.md

 ### 🌍 About Me

 🌟 Based in **South Africa**
-💡 Passionate about **building apps that make life safer, smarter, and simpler**
+💡 Passionate about **Machine Learning as well as building Apps that make life Safer and Simpler**
 ⚡ I turn **ideas into impact** — one line of code at a time
 🎧 When I’m not coding, I’m probably **mentoring, designing, or vibing to music**